smonux/chgpt-mcp-bridge/README.md

 - Ensure your .env and mcp.json are ready
 - Start the server:
   - python server.py
+- On startup you will see emoji-tagged status lines for each security measure; ensure at least two are ✅ or the process will exit.
-- The proxy will listen on INTERNAL_HOST:INTERNAL_PORT and expose an HTTP endpoint path of /{OBFUSCATED_PATH}.
+- The proxy then listens on INTERNAL_HOST:INTERNAL_PORT and exposes an HTTP endpoint path of /{OBFUSCATED_PATH}.

 Example local URL: http://127.0.0.1:8888/your-long-random-path